MarioniLab/simpleSingleCellResults/intro.knit.md

 All of these workflows start from a publicly available count matrix.
 For simplicity, we forego a description of the read processing steps required to generate the count matrix, i.e., read alignment and counting into features.
-These steps have been described in some detail elsewhere [@love2015rnaseq;@chen2016from], and are largely the same for bulk and single-cell data.
+For SMART-seq2 data [@picelli2014fulllength], quantification procedures developed for bulk RNA-seq are generally satisfactory [@love2015rnaseq;@chen2016from].
-For users favouring an R-based approach to read alignment and counting, we suggest using the methods in the *[Rsubread](https://bioconductor.org/packages/3.9/Rsubread)* package [@liao2013subread;@liao2014featurecounts].
+Users favouring an R-based approach to read alignment and counting might consider using the methods in the *[Rsubread](https://bioconductor.org/packages/3.9/Rsubread)* package [@liao2013subread;@liao2014featurecounts].

-Some considerations specific to single-cell data may also be relevant, depending on the experimental protocol used to generate the data:
+Many other scRNA-seq protocols contain bespoke sequence structures that require careful processing:

+- Unique molecular identifiers (UMIs) [@islam2014quantitative] are widely used to mitigate the effects of amplification biases.
+Reads with the same UMI mapping to the same gene represent a single underlying transcript molecule and only increment the count of that gene by one.
+Processing of this data requires extraction of the UMI sequence from each read or read pair, and a method to collapse UMI-based duplicates into a single count [@smith2017umitools].
+- Protocols may also use custom cell barcodes to improve multiplexing efficiency beyond that offered by the standard sequencing barcodes (e.g., from Illumina).
+This includes data generated from droplet-based experiments [@zheng2017massively] or from very high-throughput plate-based protocols like MARS-seq [@jaitin2014massively].
+Processing of this data usually requires a separate step to extract the barcode sequence from each read and to allocate the read to the correct per-cell sequencing library.

+For these data sets, the *[scPipe](https://bioconductor.org/packages/3.9/scPipe)* package [@lian2018scpipe] provides an R-based processing pipeline for obtaining a count matrix.

-- If spike-in RNA was added, the sequences of the spike-in transcripts can be included as additional FASTA files during genome index building prior to alignment.
+If spike-in RNA was added, the sequences of the spike-in transcripts can be included as additional FASTA files during genome index building prior to alignment.
 Similarly, genomic intervals for both spike-in transcripts and endogenous genes can be concatenated into a single GTF file prior to counting.
-- If UMIs are present, these should be extracted from the read sequence prior to alignment, e.g., with the _UMI-tools_ software [@smith2017umitools].
-Reads with the same UMI mapping to the same gene represent a single underlying transcript molecule and only increment the count of that gene by one.
-- Alignment-free methods such as _kallisto_ [@bray2016near] or _Salmon_ [@patro2015accurate] may also be useful, due to their speed and ability to perform transcript quantification.
-This can be loaded into R using methods from the *[tximport](https://bioconductor.org/packages/3.9/tximport)* package [@soneson2015differential].

 # Author information